jhconning/Dev-II/index.rst

 notes and reading notes on development microeconomics topics all written as interactive jupyter notebooks (described below).

-This is a *very* preliminary.
-Over time I'll post more content and improve the posted drafts.
-If you'd like to suggest edits or contribute material please do so via the github repository (start an 'issue ticket'):
+This is a *very* preliminary set of notes.
+Over time I'll post new content and improve the posted drafts.
+If you spot errors or would like to suggest edits or contribute material please do so via the github repository (start an 'issue ticket'):